Share

 Cost - Cost becomes a problem when you overshoot your budget.
 Sometimes, cost and scope creep go hand in hand (because the cost increases with the scope), but sometimes it’s the result of either unexpected project costs along the way or poor budgeting.

-Operational - There’s a reason project managers spend a lot of time fine-tuning their workflows and using systems that help them keep everything on track and that’s because without a smooth workflow, your project can fall behind and costs can increase.
+Operational - There’s a reason project managers spend a lot of time fine-tuning their workflows and using systems that help them keep everything on track.
+Without a smooth workflow, your project can fall behind and costs can increase.

-Lack of skills - If your team doesn’t have the skills you need them to have to complete the job (or those skills aren’t as developed as they could be), you’re going to run into problems.
-This one can be avoided by either running training sessions with your team or ensuring that you pick team members you’ve worked with in the past and know they can get the job done.
+Lack of skills - If your team doesn’t have the necessary skills to complete the job (or those skills aren’t as developed as they could be), you’re facing some project risks.
+This one can be avoided by running training sessions with your team or by ensuring that you pick team members that can get the job done.

 What is the difference between project risk and project crisis?